chazsconi/elixir_k8s_deploy/README.md

   * `:from_to_www_redirect?` - if your want an automatic redirection from the non-`www` version of your site to the `www` version.
 Defaults to `true` if the host starts with `www`.
 Raises if set and host does not start with `www`.
   * `:env_vars` - Map of environment variables that will be set in the K8S deployment. e.g. `%{"FOO" => "BAR"}`

+### Deploying without an ingress

+If you omit the `host` field, no ingress will be deployed.
+You may use this if another app deploys the ingress rules for this app.

+### Deploying to multiple contexts

+You can also specify `:context` as a list.
+All K8S resources will then be deployed to each context in turn.